 - Wild Friends Nut Butter + Oats: Almond Cashew; Peanut Cashew; Almond Cranberry; Peanut Blueberry

 See our list of peanut butter without palm oil.
-(There are some grab-and-go nut butters on this list as well.)
+There are some grab-and-go nut butters on this list as well, though it’s easy to put some in a reusable container.

 What to look for: Buy already-popped or popcorn kernels.
 Completely avoid microwave popcorn unless you buy the palm oil free flavors from Quinn Snacks.
 Most of their flavors are palm-free.